 A recurring issue with fused deposition modeling (FDM) 3D printers is Z-wobbling due to the machine’s parts moving when operating.
 This can lead to unwanted layer shifting, especially when printing tall prints.
 The Creality CR-10 S5 is equipped with dual lead screws and two Z-axis stepper motor drivers.
 Combined with the printer’s sturdy aluminum frame, this feature should reduce vibrations, and therefore minimize Z-wobble, resulting in a smoother finish of prints.

 An additional feature, the manufacturer advertises, is the newly upgraded industrial-grade circuit board.
-This should allow the printer to print stably up to 200 hours without any hick-ups.
+This should allow the printer to print stably up to 200 hours without any hiccups.
 Especially when considering the CR-10 S5’s build volume, long prints, lasting two to three days, can be on the agenda.
 And the machine should handle them without a problem.
 During our review, we have not come across any hiccups regarding the “brick’s” hardware.

 You can purchase the Creality CR-10 S5 from the following retailers:

-License: The text of "2020 Creality CR-10 S5: Review the Specs" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2020 Creality CR-10 S5 Hands-On Review" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.